cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/deploy-a-nextjs-site.md

 ### Troubleshooting

 - All server-side routes in your Next.js project must be configured as "Edge" runtime routes, by adding `export const runtime = 'edge';` to each individual route.
 Refer to the [`next-on-pages` docs](https://github.com/cloudflare/next-on-pages/blob/main/packages/next-on-pages/docs/examples.md) for more examples.
-If you see the error `failed to retrieve the Cloudflare request context` — try adding this to your route.
 - `next-on-pages` documents other common issues [here](https://github.com/cloudflare/next-on-pages/blob/main/packages/next-on-pages/docs/gotchas.md).